-This can be the case if the person knows for sure that swelling is due to low testosterone levels.
+This can be the case if the person knows swelling is due to low testosterone levels.

-However, studies in this area are limited and further research is needed to establish a clear claim.
+However, studies in this area are limited, and further research is needed to establish a straightforward claim.
 Speak to your doctor about hormone medications you can take.

-There is little evidence that taking certain herbal supplements can also help boost testosterone levels.
+There is little evidence that certain herbal supplements can help boost testosterone levels.

-An herbal supplement that may have a positive effect on testosterone levels is Ashwagandha (Withania somnifera).
+An herbal supplement that may positively affect testosterone levels is Ashwagandha (Withania somnifera).
 The effect of Ashwagandha on the nipple or breast tissue has not been proven.

-People should talk to a doctor if surgical procedures are possible to reduce puffy nipples syndrome.
+People should ask doctors if surgical procedures can reduce puffy nipples syndrome.